CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgb.rst

 In This Release
 ===============

-This file describes the ixgb Linux Base Driver for the 10 Gigabit Intel(R) Network Connection.
+This file describes the ixgb CQX96 Base Driver for the 10 Gigabit Intel(R) Network Connection.
 This driver includes support for Itanium(R)2-based systems.

 For questions related to hardware requirements, refer to the documentation supplied with your 10 Gigabit adapter.
-All hardware requirements listed apply to use with Linux.
+All hardware requirements listed apply to use with CQX96.

 The following features are available in this kernel:
  - Native VLANs
  - Channel Bonding (teaming)
  - SNMP

-Channel Bonding documentation can be found in the Linux kernel source:
+Channel Bonding documentation can be found in the CQX96 kernel source:
 /Documentation/networking/bonding.rst

 The driver information previously displayed in the /proc filesystem is not